 I just returned/recovered from attending my second South by Southwest Interactive, and I must say SXSW has really solidified its place in my heart as one of the very best tech conferences one can attend these days.
 The content is broader and and more innovative than I get at my typical nonprofit tech gatherings, but still has a place for discussing the social uses and implications of always-evolving online communication.
 Most of the panels and speaker were top-notch, bringing not only informed ideas, but clever and engaging presentations.
 Each session came with it’s own official Twitter hashtag, which functioned as both a backchannel and a Q&A tool (for the more wired facilitators).

 As you probably figured out if you follow me on Twitter, I had the pleasure of attending South by Southwest Interactive this year.
-(Only my second time, and the first since my first SXSWi in 2006.)
+(Only my second time, and the first since 2006.)
 I went to over 15 different panels and talks, and most were excellent.
 I did a lot of live-tweeting of the good ideas from them as @HASTAC (a shared work alter ego).

 Only one session inspired me to actually take notes and it was the shortest one I attended.
 Visual Problem Solving: 5 Diagrams in 15 Minutes was led by Dean Myers who quickly demonstrated the use of 5 techniques for visualizing thought processes.
 I consider myself a mostly-visual thinker, but I’m also pretty linear/logical in my thought (and I can’t draw at all) so I’m a big fan of diagrams.
 I was familiar with most of these examples, but I really appreciated how they were presented as a toolbox, with the different advantages and features of each.

 So with no further delay: here are my notes from this session.
 Sorry I haven’t had time to illustrate it visually as I should, so I am scanning in Dean’s hand out… Continue reading “Visual problem-solving: 5 diagrams” →